Roob19/seir-project-one-ruben/README.md

-## A **HUGE** thanks to the contributors and creators of the reference material used in the production of this project:
+## A **HUGE** thanks to the contributors and creators of the reference material used to make this project possible:

 >**Suresh Sigera** - https://generalassemb.ly/instructors/suresh-sigera/19888